mylife-plus/money/CONTRIBUTING.md

 ### Pull Request Description
 ```
-< - ⏳h of work description of changes via bullet points>
+< - ⏳h of work, #label, description of changes via bullet points>
 For example:
-- ⏳2h I fixed this and that
+- ⏳2h #ui fix this and that
 ```